 Star Hill Brewery, the second oldest craft brewery in Virginia, occupies a former ConAgra plant in nearby Crozet.
 Keep an eye on beer production from the open space as you sample from a long list of core and seasonal brews.
 We ordered Barrel Aged Belgian Tripel to go—absolutely delicious and fun to watch the crowler machine in action.

 Beer lovers who want to sample a broad range of craft brews should check out Draft Taproom in the downtown mall, with 60 pour-your-own taps featuring local and imported craft brews.
 Build your own flight, try an ounce or two of several local offers, or just enjoy a pint of your favorite.
 You control the tap and pay by the ounce.
 The Draft Taproom also serves delicious burgers and other bar staples.

 To the west in Crozet, King Family Vineyards features a large tasting barn next to a polo field.
-The 327 acre farm was started as a place to train and breed polo ponies, and you can watch polo matches on the field on summer weekends.
+The 327-acre farm was started as a place to train and breed polo ponies, and you can watch polo matches on the field on summer weekends.
 Sip along with a glass or two of Croat, a dry Rose which has become the “official” polo wine.

 Pick up a map of the Jefferson-inspired Monticello Wine Trail, and check out McCool Travel’s write-up of Charlottesville area wineries to find more of the wonderful wineries to visit during your Charlottesville getaway.

-Where to Stay on a Charlottesville Getaway
+Where to Stay in Charlottesville VA

 Oakhurst Inn, Charlottesville, Virginia